bham-carpentries/2019-01-16-bham_python-novice-inflammation/index.md

 layout: lesson
 root: .
 ---
+This is the version taught at the [Software carpentries](https://bham-carpentries.github.io/2019-01-16-bham) workshop beginning on Wednesday 16 January 2019.

 The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task: